exercism/terraform/README.md

 - Create a terraform IAM user.
 - Give them PowerUser privileges and the above policies.
 - Set programatic access and save the keys for later.

-### Create a deploy user

-- Create an IAM user called `github-deploy`
-- Give them no permissions (these will be set by terraform)
-- Set programatic access and save the keys for later.

 ## Setup